daanrutten/multi-authentication/README.md

 // The tokenRoute exposes the POST /signInWithToken route app.use("/public", tokenRoute);
+// The totpRoute exposes the POST /signInWithTOTP and the POST /signUpWithTOTP route app.use("/public", totpRoute);
 // The authRoute is middleware to ensure a valid authorization header and provides the user and provider as locals app.use("/auth", authRoute);